bwconrad/Kernel-Belief-Contraction/README.md

 # EL++ Belief Contraction
-A system for removing beliefs from EL++ ontologies using the kernel contraction algorithm and a total preorder rule to minimize information loss.
+A system for removing axioms from EL++ ontologies using the kernel contraction algorithm and a total preorder rule to minimize information loss.
 A detailed explaination of the algorithms used can be found [here](https://bwconrad.github.io/2019/07/05/belief-contractions-on-large-ontologies-with-minimal-knowledge-loss.html).